t-monaghan/altar/README.md

 Fetchers with more functionality can be found in the [examples](https://github.com/t-monaghan/altar/tree/main/examples) package.

+## Running locally

+This project requires some environment variables to be set for it to be run locally, there is an example dotenv file with some defaults to get you started quickly.
+To use this example you can run `cp .env.example .env`.
+The required environment variables are explained within this example file.

+### Common issues

+If you get the error `Error: failed parsing .env file.
+Error: failed to open file: .../altar/.env` please create a `.env` file with the required environment variables.
+This can be done with `cp .env.example .env`, then to enter the devbox shell you can run `direnv reload` or `devbox shell`.

 ## Contributing

 This project is not currently accepting contributions, however I will be streaming my development of this project through a Zed channel [here](https://zed.dev/channel/altar-22876).